Home Compare CNA vs WRB

 CNA Financial vs W. R. Berkley: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with W. R. Berkley carrying a narrow edge on growth.
-CNA Financial still leads on growth and valuation, which keeps the comparison from looking entirely one-sided.
+W. R. Berkley leads structurally, with profitability as the clearest single gap between the two profiles.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 INDUSTRY COMPARISON